EL-BID/urbanpy/README.md

 Additionally, the use of spatial libraries like osmnx, geopandas and h3 require certain extra packages.
 Specifically, for rtree (spatial indexing to allow spatial joins) libspatialindex is required.
 OSMnx and Geopandas requiere GDAL as well.
 If not handled by installing geopandas's dependencies, installing fiona, pyproj and shapely should satisfy the requirements.
+Another way to ensure all dependencies are met, installing osmnx via conda should suffice.
-H3 requires cc, make, and cmake in your $PATH when installing, otherwise installation will not be successful
+H3 requires cc, make, and cmake in your $PATH when installing, otherwise installation will not be successful.
+Please refer to [h3's documentation](https://github.com/uber/h3) for a more detailed guide on installation options and requirements.

 # Examples